GetRecruited

 NJCAAVaries by divisionD1 NJCAA: full or partial.
 D2: limited.
 D3: none.Two-year schools with their own three-division structure.
 Often a smart financial play for athletes who need a developmental path before transferring to a four-year school.

 Here's what the math looks like in practice.
 Take a D1 men's soccer program at a school where total cost of attendance is $55,000 per year.
-The team has 9.9 equivalencies to split across a roster of 25+ players.
-If the coach offers your athlete a 25% scholarship, that's roughly $13,750 per year off a $55,000 bill.
+Even with roster limits allowing up to 28 full scholarships, if the coach offers your athlete a 25% scholarship, that's roughly $13,750 per year off a $55,000 bill.
 Your family still owes $41,250.
-That's the reality of most athletic scholarships in equivalency sports — meaningful money, but not a free ride.
+The rules have changed; the typical offer at most programs has not.

 How D3 financial aid works for athletes